All posts

 Virtual officeProvides a business address, sometimes meeting roomsNo (in most cases)No

-A virtual mailbox (Anytime Mailbox, iPostal1, Traveling Mailbox) provides a US mailing address and scans incoming mail.
-It does not satisfy the registered agent requirement because it is not authorized to accept service of process.
+A virtual mailbox (Anytime Mailbox, iPostal1, Traveling Mailbox) gives you a US mailing address and scans your mail.
+It cannot accept service of process, so it doesn't satisfy the registered agent requirement.

-A virtual office (Alliance Virtual Offices, Regus, Davinci) provides a business address, sometimes with phone answering and meeting rooms.
-It does not serve as a registered agent unless the virtual office provider explicitly offers registered agent service as a separate add-on.
+A virtual office (Alliance Virtual Offices, Regus, Davinci) gives you a business address and sometimes meeting rooms.
+Same story: it's not a registered agent unless the provider sells that as a separate add-on.

-Some providers offer both.
-Northwest Registered Agent provides registered agent service and mail forwarding.
-But these are distinct services with distinct legal functions, and having one does not fulfill the obligation of the other.
+Some providers bundle both.
+Northwest does registered agent service and mail forwarding.
+But these are different legal functions, and having one doesn't cover the other.

 How to choose a registered agent

 Reliability.
-The registered agent must accept and forward documents promptly.
-A missed service of process can result in a default judgment.
-A missed state notice can result in dissolution.
-The service has been operating for at least 5 years without significant complaint histories.
+They accept and forward documents fast.
+A missed service of process means a default judgment.
+Look for at least 5 years in business without major complaint histories.

 Frequently Asked Questions